VienVan/Browser-Game-/README.md

 3. Words have to be three letters or more.
 4. Player may play until there are no more words available.
 5. If player guesses a five letter word, player may continue to the next level at any time.
+6. You can use the keyboard to type in the letters.

 ## Keyboard Shortcut
 1. **Return** for the button "Submit"
 2. **Space** for the button "Shuffle"
 3. **delete** for the button "Clear Slot"

-##Contributions
-*I am still working on utilizing the keyboard for this game.
-If anyone is able to contribute to this feature, please submit a pull request.
-Thank you.*
+##Bug
+*As of right now, if there are repeated letters in the letter tray, you can only use the keyboard for one of those letters.
+Player must click the other letter for it to work.
+If anyone can fix this bug, please create a Pull Request.
+Thank you!!*